the-rdk/the-rdk.github.io/content/book/struggle_for_berlin.md

 Among nationalist writers, I usually had the impression that, quite the opposite, they wanted to put our organization into the service of their pens.
 And hence for me, the verdict over them was pronounced from the start.
 Above all, they seemed to lack the necessary civil courage.
 One was afraid to discredit oneself among the civilization literati.
-It is the fear of the education philistine, who does not dare to protest against whatever Jewish insanity out of fear of appearing not modem and being ridiculed as untimely.
+It is the fear of the educated philistine, who does not dare to protest against whatever Jewish insanity out of fear of appearing not modern and being ridiculed as untimely.
 Nationalism will always be decried by the civilization literati as reactionary.
 One must then simply summon up the civil courage to shout it into the hacks in the editorial offices: if nationalism is in their opinion reactionary, then we are just in God’s name reactionaries.
 But we are in no way ready to allow our worldview to be prescribed for us by egotistical, excessively arrogant